gextyr/powerbivisual_fullcalendar/README.md

 * Figure out best way to sort tooltips
 * Better handling for "default" single group
 * Configure image height
+* Add Image to Tool Tips popup
+* Move Image to _before_ title text instead of after

 # Possible Future Backlog
 * Replace react code - there are too many disconnects and "hacky" things that have to be done to make it work right